 The only caveat I can think of is that the Ecosmart ECO 36 will not turn on and begin heating water until the flow rate is greater than ~0.25 GPM.
 Now, that’s water flow on the hot water line – not total water flow.
 So, even if you turned your faucet all the way to hot, you’d have to have at least 0.25 GPM of water before the heater would start heating up the water to your preset temperature.

 Additionally, although the Ecosmart ECO 36 heats the water immediately as it flows through its pipes, the delay in water getting hot at your faucet is caused by flushing out the water already in the pipes – between the water heater and the faucet – when you turn on the faucet.

-The Tempra 29 Plus is one of the best, powerful electric tankless water heater on the market.
-It’s a bit expensive than most electric tankless water heaters we listed here, but it’s very well-engineered and would be a great invesment for anyone who’s looking for a solid electric tankless water heater that’s designed for whole house and commercial applications.
+The Tempra 29 Plus is one of the best, powerful water heater on the market.
+It’s a bit expensive than most electric water heaters we listed here, but it’s very well-engineered and would be a great invesment for anyone who’s looking for a solid product that’s designed for whole house and commercial applications.

 As with most electric tankless water heaters, the Tempra 29 Plus can be used in warm and cold climate areas.
 However, bear in mind that the colder the temperature of the incoming water, the lower the flow rate (GPM).
 For example at 40F, this water heater can only provide 3.0 GPM (gallons per minute), but at 75F, it can supply up 6.5 GPM.

 Like all Tempra Plus Series tankless water heaters, the Tempra 29 Plus features a digital temperature display and a relatively large knob which allows you to set the desired output water temperature at any level between 86 and 140F (30 and 60C).